Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Making HTTP GET Requests Using URLSessionDataTask

-The following steps illustrate how to create, send and validate a simple HTTP GET request using a `URLRequest` object and a `URLSessionDataTask` returning its `URLResponse` object using a `completion handler.`
+The following steps show how to create, send and validate a simple HTTP GET request using a `URLRequest` object and a `URLSessionDataTask` instance that returns its `URLResponse` via a `completion handler.`

 ### 1. Configure the Session